mrdoob/three.js/threejs/lessons/threejs-game.md

 coroutines while other coroutines are running.
 It also handles nested coroutines.

 To make a coroutine you make a [JavaScript generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
-A generator function has preceded by the keyword `function*` (the asterisk is important!)
+A generator function is preceded by the keyword `function*` (the asterisk is important!)

 Generator functions can `yield`.
 For example